MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/payables-how-work-checks.md

 ## <a name="to-view-a-summary-of-posted-checks"></a>To view a summary of posted cheques

-If you want to review posted cheques, for example to verify multiple cheques paid to one supplier, you can use the **Bank Account - Cheque Details** report.
+If you want to review posted cheques, for example to verify multiple cheques paid to one vendor, you can use the **Bank Account - Cheque Details** report.
 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Bank Account - Cheque Details**, and then choose the related link.
 2. Set filters as relevant, and then choose the **Preview** button.